-The key to a successful project is gathering the right information about the requirements before starting it.
+The key to a successful software development is gathering the right information about the requirements before starting it.
 Most of the projects don’t gather the requirements properly and end up as unsuccessful pursuits.
 But there’s an easy way to alleviate this problem known as requirements gathering.

 What is Requirement Gathering?

 Every project is unique and has different requirements and needs a unique digital product strategy.
 Hence it is necessary to understand what you are building, and why you’re building it.
 Requirement gatherings consist of a set of activities such as requirements elicitation i.e. getting your business requirements from relevant stakeholders to understand the needs of the users, requirements documentation which stands for codifying that information in the form of user stories and feature specifications so they are accessible to the project team, and requirements understanding to make sure that everyone is on the same page about your project.